mui/material-ui/docs/pages/blog/docs-updates.md

   - Data Grid: [https://mui.com/x/react-data-grid/](https://mui.com/x/react-data-grid/)
   - Date and Time Pickers: [https://mui.com/x/react-date-pickers/](https://mui.com/x/react-date-pickers/getting-started/)

-> 📖 The MUI X date and time pickers has been moved from the lab (`@mui/lab`).
+> 📖 The MUI X date and time pickers has been promoted from the lab (`@mui/lab`) to MUI X, available in the MIT license.
 If you are curious about it, check out the [dedicated blog post](/blog/lab-date-pickers-to-mui-x/).

 ### Improved search experience